reach-sh/reach-lang/docs/src/rsh/step/index.md

 where:
 + `{!rsh} TOKENS_EXPR` is a syntactic tuple of `{!rsh} Token` identifiers;
 + `{!rsh} PART_EXPR` is an expression that evaluates to a participant;
-+ `{!rsh} PUBLISH_EXPR` is a syntactic arrow expression that is evaluated in a local step for the specified participant and must evaluate to an object that may contain a `msg` field, which may be of any type, and a `when` field, which must be a boolean;
++ `{!rsh} PUBLISH_EXPR` is a syntactic arrow expression that is evaluated in a local step for the specified participant and must evaluate to an object that may contain a `msg` field, which may be of any type, a `when` field, which must be a boolean, a `_local` field, which may be of any type;
 + (optional) `{!rsh} PAY_EXPR` is an expression that evaluates to a function parameterized over the `msg` value and returns a pay amount; if this component is left-out, it is synthesized to zero;
 + (optional) `{!rsh} PAY_REQUIRE_EXPR` is a function parameterized over the `msg` value which is evaluated for effect in a consensus step; thus it may be used to add `{!rsh} require` constraints on the value used for payment.
 If this is absent, then it is synthesized to an empty function.
-+ `{!rsh} CONSENSUS_EXPR` is a syntactic arrow expression parameterized over the `msg` value which is evaluated in a consensus step;
++ `{!rsh} CONSENSUS_EXPR` is a syntactic arrow expression parameterized over the `msg` and `_local` values which is evaluated in a consensus step;
 + `{!rsh} API_EXPR` is an expression that evaluates to an API member function;
 + (optional) `{!rsh} API_ASSUME_EXPR` is a function parameterized over the input to the API member function which is evaluated for effect in a local step; thus it may be used to add `{!rsh} assume` constraints on the values given by the API; if this is absent, then it is synthesized to an empty function; if it is present, then `{!rsh} API_PAY_EXPR` must be included;
 + (optional) `{!rsh} API_PAY_EXPR` is a function parameterized over the input to the API member function which is evaluated to determine the pay amount, like `{!rsh} PAY_EXPR`;